dostarora97/Technical_Seminar/README.md

 rr = input("Restarted Runtime? [y/n] : ")
 ```
 Run All from : Menu Bar -> Runtime -> Run All (or Ctrl+F9)
-When Prompted to `Restart Runtime`, do so from: Menu Bar -> Runtime -> Restart Runtime (or Ctrl+m) and enter 'y', after that in the text box
+When Prompted to `Restart Runtime`, do so from: Menu Bar -> Runtime -> Restart Runtime (or Ctrl+m).
+After that, enter 'y', in the text box